Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Cold, creamy, and super delicious.
 The perfect appetizer dip along with pita bread for mezze.

-This traditional baba ganoush recipe is one of the most flavorful Mediterranean dips you can make at home.
+This traditional baba ganoush recipe is one of the most flavorful, smoky Mediterranean eggplant dips you can make at home.
 Made with roasted eggplant, tahini, garlic, lemon juice, and olive oil, baba ganoush is creamy, smoky, refreshing, and perfect for warm-weather meals, mezze platters, grilled meats, or fresh pita bread.

 The deep roasted flavor of eggplant combined with bright lemon and rich tahini creates a dip that feels both comforting and fresh at the same time.
 Whether served as an appetizer, snack, or side dish, baba ganoush has remained a favorite across Mediterranean kitchens for generations.